What is it that stops most entrepreneurs from becoming successful?

 Let’s be clear.
 There is nobody in the world who doesn’t experience fear.
 It’s human nature to be scared – and you cannot change that.
 It’s part of our survival instinct.

 Hundreds of years ago, being scared was the only way to survive.
 But at the same time, we had to find ways to explore new land and face new dangers.
-This too is part of surviving.
+It too is part of surviving.

 The secret lies in action.
-Instead of waiting for the right moment (which is very unlikely) to come you need to condition yourself to take action.
+Instead of waiting for the right moment (which is very unlikely) to come, you need to condition yourself to take action.
 It has to become a reflex and not a thought.
 If you train yourself to face fear with action, fear very quickly dissolves.
 It’s about maintaining momentum.
 Do anything that moves you forward rather than let fear stop you.